-Standard of Care Deficiencies Agency Plan of Correction, On-going QA/QI and Responsible Party Date Due eeks to prevent occurrences of abuse, neglect and exploitation.
-Individuals shall be afforded their ba s to access needed healthcare services in a timely m anner.
-Tag # 1A08.2 Administrative Case File: Condition of Participation Level Deficiency Healthcare Requirements & Follow-up Developmental Disabilities (DD) Waiver Service After an analysis of the evidence it has been Provider: Standards 2/26/2018; Eff Date: 3/1/2018 determined there is a significant potential for a State your Plan of Correction for the Chapter 3 Safeguards: 3.1.1 Decision negative outcome to occur. deficiencies cited in this tag here (How is the Consultation Process (DCP): Health decisions deficiency going to be corrected?
-This can be are the sole domain of waiver participants, their Based on record review, the Agency did not specific to each deficiency cited or if possible an guardians or healthcare decision makers. provide documentation of annual physical overall correction?): $\rightarrow$ Participants and their healthcare decision examinations and/or other examinations as makers can confidently make decisions that are specified by a licensed physician for 4 of 11 compatible with their personal and cultural individuals receiving Living Care Arrangements values.
-Provider Agencies are required to and Community Inclusion. support the informed decision making of waiver participants by supporting access to medical Review of the administrative individual case files consultation, information, and other available revealed the following items were not found, resources according to the following: incomplete, and/or not current: Provider: 1.
-The DCP is used when a person or his/her guardian/healthcare decision maker has Living Care Arrangements / Community Enter your ongoing Quality concerns, needs more information about health- Inclusion (Individuals Receiving Multiple Assurance/Quality Improvement processes related issues, or has decided not to follow all or Services): as it related to this tag number here (What is part of an order, recommendation, or going to be done?
+Standard of Care Deficiencies Agency Plan of Correction, On-going QA/QI and Responsible Party Date Due e, on an ongoing basis, identifies, addresses and se to access needed healthcare services in a timely n nanner.
+Tag # 1A08.2 Administrative Case File: Condition of Participation Level Deficiency Healthcare Requirements & Follow-up Developmental Disabilities (DD) Waiver Service After an analysis of the evidence it has been Provider: Standards 2/26/2018; Eff Date: 3/1/2018 determined there is a significant potential for a State your Plan of Correction for the Chapter 3 Safeguards: 3.1.1 Decision negative outcome to occur. deficiencies cited in this tag here (How is the Consultation Process (DCP): Health decisions Development of the Assess Plant deficiency going to be corrected?
+This can be are the sole domain of waiver participants, their Based on record review, the Agency did not specific to each deficiency cited or if possible an guardians or healthcare decision makers. provide documentation of annual physical overall correction?): \rightarrow Participants and their healthcare decision examinations and/or other examinations as makers can confidently make decisions that are specified by a licensed physician for 4 of 11 compatible with their personal and cultural individuals receiving Living Care Arrangements values.
+Provider Agencies are required to support the informed decision making of waiver and Community Inclusion. participants by supporting access to medical Review of the administrative individual case files consultation, information, and other available revealed the following items were not found, resources according to the following: incomplete, and/or not current: 1.
+The DCP is used when a person or his/her incomplete, and/or not current.
+Provider: guardian/healthcare decision maker has Living Care Arrangements / Community Enter your ongoing Quality concerns, needs more information about health- Inclusion (Individuals Receiving Multiple Assurance/Quality Improvement processes related issues, or has decided not to follow all or Services): as it related to this tag number here (What is part of an order, recommendation, or Gervious). going to be done?
 How many individuals is this suggestion.
 This includes, but is not limited to: Dental Exam: going to affect?
 How often will this be completed? a. medical orders or recommendations from Individual #7 - As indicated by the DDSD file Who is responsible?
 What steps will be taken if the Primary Care Practitioner, Specialists matrix Dental Exams are to be conducted issues are found?): → or other licensed medical or healthcare annually.
-No evidence of exam was found. practitioners such as a Nurse Practitioner (NP or CNP), Physician Assistant (PA) or Vision Exam: Dentist; Individual #1 - As indicated by collateral b. clinical recommendations made by documentation reviewed, exam was registered/licensed clinicians who are completed on 7/28/2016.
+No evidence of exam was found. , practitioners such as a Nurse Practitioner armaany.
+No oriaches of exam was realia.
+(NP or CNP), Physician Assistant (PA) or Vision Exam: Dentist; Individual #1 - As indicated by collateral b. clinical recommendations made by documentation reviewed, exam was registered/licensed clinicians who are completed on 7/28/2016.
 Follow-up was to be either members of the IDT or clinicians who completed in 2 months.
-No evidence of have performed an evaluation such as a follow-up found. video-fluoroscopy; c. health related recommendations or Individual #2 - As indicated by collateral suggestions from oversight activities such documentation reviewed, exam was as the Individual Quality Review (IQR) or completed on 7/16/2017.
-Follow-up was to be other DOH review or oversight activities;
+No evidence of have performed an evaluation such as a follow-up found. video-fluoroscopy; ' c. health related recommendations or Individual #2 - As indicated by collateral suggestions from oversight activities such documentation reviewed, exam was